circular-o/circular/docs/frameworks/vue.md

 # Vue

-Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use Shoelace in your Vue apps with ease.
+Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use %LIBRARY_NAME% in your Vue apps with ease.

 ?> These instructions are for Vue 3 and above.
 If you're using Vue 2, please see the [Vue 2 instructions](/frameworks/vue-2).

 ## Installation

-To add Shoelace to your Vue app, install the package from npm.
+To add %LIBRARY_NAME% to your Vue app, install the package from npm.

 ```bash
 npm install %PACKAGE_FULL_PATH%